mihaigalos/miniboot/README.md

 stated there.
 It expects the following memory layout of the metadata in the (external) EEPROM:

 - [last free byte pointer]          : 2 bytes - should point to first byte after the appplication.
 Ignored.
-- ['m' 'i' 'n' 'i' 'b' 'o' 'o' 't'] : 8 bytes
+- ['m' 'i' 'n' 'i' 'b' 'o' 'o' 't'] : 8 bytes.
-- [name of application]             : 10 bytes - user defined
+- [name of application]             : 10 bytes - user defined.
-- [timestamp application]           : 4 bytes - unix timestamp when the application in the I2C memory was generated
+- [timestamp application]           : 4 bytes - unix timestamp when the application in the I2C memory was generated.
-- [timestamp of write]              : 4 bytes - unix timestamp when the application was flashed to the I2c memory
+- [timestamp of write]              : 4 bytes - unix timestamp when the application was flashed to the I2c memory.
 - [CRC32]                           : 4 bytes - generated with polynomial representation 0xEDB88320.
 Details in Drivers/CRC.
-- [length]                          : 2 bytes - amount of bytes for the application
+- [length]                          : 2 bytes - amount of bytes for the application.
-- [application]                     : n bytes - actual payload of the application code
+- [application]                     : n bytes - actual payload of the application code.

 Miniboot computes a CRC32 checksum on the payload, excuding the header metadata and starting with the first byte of the application.